sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-groupby.md

-# Understanding Joins with PySpark in AWS Glue:
+# Understanding GroupBy with PySpark in AWS Glue:

 ## Prerequisites